istio/istio.io/content/blog/2018/egress-mongo/index.md

 ### Enable Egress MongoDB traffic to arbitrary wildcarded domains

-In this subsection you configure egress traffic for a wildcarded domain, namely `*.com` and direct that traffic through an egress gateway.
+In this section you configure egress traffic for a wildcarded domain, namely `*.com` and direct that traffic through an egress gateway.

 #### Prepare a new egress gateway with an SNI proxy